frame11/VAPy/README.md

 The applicaiton can be run from the command line:

 `$ python3 GreeterBot.py`

+The application will prompt the user for the password associated with their Voat account before running.

 The bot is now set up to reply to any submission on /v/introductions that mentions Reddit or certain scifi franchises.
 It welcomes new users, reminds them to comment so they can start earning CCP, and trolls Star Wars fans.